 How to Email an Admissions Officer

 Typically, there are two reasons that a prospective college student would want to email a college admissions officer: 1) They have a legitimate question that they are genuinely not able to find the answer to online, or 2) they are “playing the game” by demonstrating interest, an increasingly important factor in college admissions decisions.
 Ideally, the email that you construct will serve both purposes—the applicant will emerge with enhanced knowledge of the school and the admissions officer will emerge knowing that you are serious about attending their college.
+Of course, in our current COVID-19 impacted universe, this type of communication has never been of greater importance, as in-person communication (at campus visits, college fairs, high school visits, etc.) have been rendered impossible.

 We are frequently asked what to do and not do when emailing an admissions officer.
 The following rules should get you headed down the right path.